-The worst everyday air pollutants — and what they do to our bodies
+The worst everyday air pollutants and what they do to our bodies

 Still, more than four out of 10 Americans have unhealthy air in their communities.
 "While most of the nation has much cleaner air quality than even a decade ago," the report says, "many cities reported their highest number of unhealthy days since the report began, including some that experienced extreme weather events."

-Air pollution continues to kill — a 2014 report from the World Health Organization estimates that 7 million people died from it in 2012 — and otherwise wreak havoc with our health in ways that are still being discovered.
-Let's take a look at some of the worst air pollutants continuing to make their mark on our atmosphere — and our bodies.
+Air pollution continues to kill — a 2018 report from the World Health Organization estimates that 7 million people die from it every year — and otherwise wreak havoc with our health in ways that are still being discovered.
+Here's a look at some of the worst air pollutants continuing to make their mark on our atmosphere and our bodies.

 The particulars of particulate matter

-Particulate matter is like virus in a zombie movie — it seems containable in small doses until, one day, you’re sneezing brown slime out of your ears and looking for the nearest underground bunker.
-Described by the Environmental Protection Agency (EPA) as a complicated mixture of small particles and liquid droplets, it is made up of the soot created by our industrial world.
-Particle pollution includes “acids (such as nitrates and sulfates), organic chemicals, metals, and soil or dust particles.”
+Particulate matter is like virus: It seems containable in small doses until one day, it's not.
+Described by the Environmental Protection Agency (EPA) as a complicated mixture of small particles and liquid droplets, it's made up of the soot created by our industrial world.
+Particle pollution includes "acids (such as nitrates and sulfates), organic chemicals, metals, and soil or dust particles."
 Particulate matter is created from factories and cars, but also through natural events like forest fires and dust storms.

-What particulate matter does to us: Particles that are 10 micrometers in diameter or smaller are the key because these are the particles that make their way through your nostrils into your lungs — even into your blood stream.
+What particulate matter does to us: Particles that are 10 micrometers in diameter or smaller are the key because these are the particles that make their way through your nostrils into your lungs — even into the blood stream.
 The impact on the human body can be aggravated asthma, irregular heartbeats, decreased lung function, increased coughing, nonfatal heart attacks and premature death, according to the EPA.

+A 2018 analysis suggests that the smallest form of particulate matter pollution (called PM 2.5) could be responsible for 3.2 million new cases of type 2 diabetes every year worldwide.
+The researchers estimated that about 14 percent of diabetes cases in the world are due to air pollution.

-A study issued during the American Thoracic Society's annual convention in early May even showed a possible link between air pollution and poor sleep.
-According to the study of more than 1,800 people, conducted by researchers at the University of Washington, people with the highest levels of fine-particle pollution (known as PM 2.5) over a five-year period had an almost 50 percent increased likelihood pf poor sleep, compared with those with the lowest levels of PM 2.5.
+A study issued during the American Thoracic Society's annual convention in 2017 even showed a possible link between air pollution and poor sleep.
+According to the study of more than 1,800 people conducted by researchers at the University of Washington, people with the highest levels of PM 2.5 over a five-year period had an almost 50 percent increased likelihood of poor sleep, compared with those with the lowest levels of PM 2.5.

 The study also looked at nitrogen dioxide (the authors call it "traffic-related pollutant gas") and its effect on sleep efficiency.
-It found over a five-year period, those with high nitrogen dioxide levels are 60 percent more likely to sleep worse than those with low levels.
+It found that in people tracked over a five-year period, those with high nitrogen dioxide levels were 60 percent more likely to sleep worse than those with low levels.

-Among other problems, a lack of sleep can lead to an increased likelihood of cardiovascular disease, according to the American Sleep Foundation.
+Among other problems, a lack of sleep can lead to an increased likelihood of cardiovascular disease, according to the National Sleep Foundation.

 The creep of carbon monoxide

+Cars are one of the largest sources of carbon monoxide.
+(Photo: Orlando_Stocker/Shutterstock)

 Our car engines love combustion, but our lungs?
 Not so much.
-Moving engines not only spew nitrogen dioxide but deadly carbon monoxide, which is why you tend to see those skull-and-crossbones signs in parking garages.
+Moving engines spew nitrogen dioxide and carbon monoxide, which is why you tend to see those skull-and-crossbones signs in parking garages.
 Our cars, trucks and other moving objects tend to be the largest emitters of carbon monoxide.

 What carbon monoxide does to us: Not only is carbon monoxide dangerous, its effects read like something out of science fiction.
 When we breathe in invisible, odorless carbon monoxide, it replaces the oxygen in our blood.
 It reduces the amount of oxygen that reaches the body's vital organs, resulting in brain damage, heart problems, and even behavioral and personality changes.
 And if we breathe in too much carbon monoxide, we can slip out of consciousness and never wake up.

-Ozone and you: Burning together
+Ozone and you

+The beauty of Paris is undeniable, but orange-hued skies make it a little less so, especially up-close.
+(Photo: Ditty_about_summer/Shutterstock)

 We hear a lot about ozone, but what exactly is this noxious gas?
 There's the ozone that resides in the upper stratosphere, preventing us from being microwaved like popcorn by the sun.
 Then there's ground-level ozone, which comes from industrial sources, but not directly.
 Burning fossil fuels like oil, coal and gas produces nitrogen oxides and volatile organic compounds.
 These chemicals react with heat and sunlight, producing another type of ozone: smog.

-Note: Editor's note: This story was originally published in October 2012 and has been updated with more recent information.